KeyboardKit/KeyboardKitPro/README.md

 KeyboardKit Pro can be setup with a single line of code after it has been installed into the library:

 * Install and setup KeyboardKit as described [in the main repo][KeyboardKit].
-* Obtain a KeyboardKit Pro license key (for now via [e-mail][Email]).
+* Obtain a KeyboardKit Pro license key (read more below).
 * Install and `import KeyboardKitPro` alongside KeyboardKit as described [Installation].
 * Instead of `setup(with:)`, call `setupPro(withLicenseKey:view:)` to setup Pro features.
 * You can also call `setupPro(withLicenseKey:)` to setup KeyboardKit Pro without a view.

-`IMPORTANT` Failure to call `setupPro` before accessing pro features, or setting it up with an invalid license, will cause the extension to show a warning and crash.
+`IMPORTANT` Failure to call `setupPro` before accessing pro features will cause the extension to show a warning and crash.

 ## Features